Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

 Once done, I again launched my Python script to feed the generated CSV data to the neural network.

-Few roadblocks were on the way but I found solutions for those:
+## Helping Machine to Draw
+The script struggled at lot of points and I had to fix those to help machine learn how to draw Simba.

 ### The Large Image Issue
-The original downloaded image was a large 474 * 474 pixels.
+The original downloaded image was a large 474×474 pixels.
 It was taking very long to train.
-To avoid this issue, I had to resize it to 200*200 pixels.
+To avoid this issue, I had to resize it to 200×200 pixels.

 ### The Machine Crash and Restart
 I had occassional machine crashes due to overheating and every time that happened training starts from scratch.
 This was a huge waste of time and resources.
 So, I added a save/load mechanism to resume the learning from the last saved checkpoint.
-The machine can now take a pre-saved model and can start from their.
+The machine can now take a pre-saved model and can start from there.

 ### The Error Oscillation
 No matter how small learning rate I chose, the training always was getting stuck into the error oscillation loop.
 At one point, it occured to me that, if I choose very small learning rate like 0.000001 I could save the training but definitely, that would take me longer.
 Then I thought, what if I can gradually decrease the learning rate programatically.
 I did some research on my thoughts and found about Cosine Annealing.
 I applied the cos learning decay function and it started showing smooth learning.